XiaoyanSu/CS506-Commercial-Company-Displacement/README.md

 ### Reference USA Database Preprocessing and Visualization (Folder: Data Visualization Code)
 * Rent sq ft cleaning code.py

 The code in this file handles data cleaning process and calculation based on the original dataset "new all business.csv".
 The resulting dataset after cleaning is saved as "new_all_business_cleaned.csv".

+* Gender.ipynb and gender analysis.py

+This code cleaned and count the genders of closed business owners.
+The result is used to draw bar graphs.

+* bar graph.ipynb

+This code is to clean and visualized the data into bar graphs and pie charts.
+We created graphs to demonstrate trends of closed businesses such as the number of closed businesses in specific areas and neighborhoods, the enithcity and gender of owner's, and etc.

+* heat map code.ipynb

+This code is to draw heatmaps that show the geographical locations of closed business, crime rate and rental price in areas of interest, so that we can analyze the effects of crime rate and rental price on the businesses conditions.

+### Predicative Modeling (Folder: Pridiction Code)

+These codes are used to build predicative models such as decision trees, logistic regression and random forest for closed businesses.
+Eleven attributes are selected for prediction.